The marketing world can feel like a formula 1 race track at times. Everything seems to be moving at breakneck speed and things are always changing.

 23. Test Different Product Images/Visuals

-Visual elements plays a huge role in the conversion process.
+Visual elements play a huge role in the conversion process.
 They help visitors subconsciously form judgments about:

 - What your business is like